Dall4s63/maths_sheets/README.md

 Much of these sheets are a work in progress, but the following are the sheets that feel more complete.

+- Plain cartesian planes are in `cartesian_plane_blank`.
+  Large plane on page 1 and four small planes on page 2.
 - Simple quadratic equations are in `simple_quadr_eqns`, `sheet.pdf` has normal questions, `ext.pdf` is incomplete.
 - Formulas for non right trig are in `trig_non_right_rules`.
 - Straightforward substitution word problems are in `subs_word_probs`.
+- Some exponential plotting questions are in `exp_graphs`.